idibidiart/react-native-responsive-grid/README.md

 **rtl** may be supplied as prop to Row to both reverse the order of columns (or elements) inside a row as well as to set alignX to 'right.'
 This is useful for Hebrew and Arabic layouts.

-**fill** may be supplied as prop to Row to make it 100% of its parent view's height.
-If not supplied, Row's height is whatever is in the style prop or 'auto'.
-Using 'fill' on Row will also stretch its child columns in the verical direction to fill the full height of the row, unless a value for vAlign is specified, which can be used to position the columns vertically within the the row.
+**fill** may be supplied as prop to Row to make it 100% of its parent view's available vertical space.

+**fill** may be supplied as prop to Column to make it 100% of its parent view's available horizontal space.

 These make up the basic rules from which arbirarily complex layout behavior may emerge.

-### Column Props
+### Sizing & Offsets

 ```
 import {Column as Col, Row} from 'react-native-responsive-grid';